bogdanpetru/react-lazylist/README.md

 It is an array or a promise that returns an array of objects containing data to be rendered.

+**idProp**
+> idProp?: String

+Optional.
+Specify an custom attribute to be used as `id`.
+This will be used for key by default.
+Also this is required to use `scrollToId` method.

+**initialScrollIndex**
+> initialScrollIndex: Number

+Initial scroll is so that this item is in view.

+**initialScrollId**
+> initialScrollId: String/Number

+Initial scroll so that the item with `id` is in view.
+It can be `id` or custom `idProp`.
+To use this prop, an `id` must be present in data or `idProp` is set.

 **onScroll**
 > onScroll: (scrollTop: Number) => void